joskoUP/TLBT4DVar/README.md

-# Time-limited Balanced Truncation inside Incremental Four-Dimensional Variational Data Assimilation
+# Time-limited Balanced Truncation within Incremental Four-Dimensional Variational Data Assimilation

 This MATLAB repository contains code for the numerical results of the following paper: